RalleeDev/RalleeDev/README.md

 # Hi im Ralle
-Im a Developer from Denmark currently learning c++ and doing fun side projects
+Im a Developer from Denmark and doing fun side projects

 ## Projects